cgwire/kitsu/docs/getting-started-production/README.md

 If at some point you need to delete a shot, click on the **trash can** icon on the right of the line ![Delete button](../img/getting-started/delete_button.png).
-If you need to import back this shot, click on the restore button
+If you need to import this shot back, click on the restore button
 ![Restore button](../img/getting-started/restore_button.png).

-To delete a shot see the FAQ : [How to delete a shot](../faq-deletion/README.md#how-to-delete-a-shot)
+To delete a shot, see the FAQ : [How to delete a shot](../faq-deletion/README.md#how-to-delete-a-shot)

-To delete a sequence see the FAQ : [How to delete a Sequence](../faq-deletion/README.md#how-to-delete-a-sequence)
+To delete a sequence, see the FAQ : [How to delete a Sequence](../faq-deletion/README.md#how-to-delete-a-sequence)